-Question: There was a seismic evaluation done at Ronald Wastewater during the transition.
+- Question: There was a seismic evaluation done at Ronald Wastewater during the transition.
 Has the work identified in that study been completed?
-If not, is the funding to complete it included in the proposed biennial budget?

-Department: Public Works

-Final Answer: A seismic assessment was conducted prior to the assumption of the Ronald more pressing needs for upgrades such as the office building ADA Ramp the office facility, combined with the capital work already underway.
+If not, is the funding to complete it included in the proposed biennial budget? - Department: Public Works - Final Answer: A seismic assessment was conducted prior to the assumption of the Ronald Wastewater District and completed in August 2021.
+Staff reviewed the assessment and recommendations and determined that it would be costly and require significant re-work to the Linden facility (particularly the office building).
+It was determined that there were more pressing needs for upgrades such as the office building ADA Ramp Reconstruction, improved security fencing, and IT upgrades such as connecting fiber to the office facility, combined with the capital work already underway.
 Overall, the most substantial seismic upgrades were to be to the office building.
 Based on the age and type of building, it was deemed to not be cost-effective or prudent to make the improvements identified.
 The seismic upgrades were not included in the last rate study and were removed from the 2023-2028 CIP.
 Staff does not recommend adding this back into the CIP or proceeding with this work.